Sapphire-Digital-Interns-Master/code_challenges/alpha_challenges/the_basics.md

 weather == "cloudy"
 ```

+**Answer 3:**
 What is the difference between these two statements?
 Explain your answer.

-**Answer 3:**
+The first line sets the variable weather to cloudy while the second line tests whether or not weather is equal to cloudy.
+In this case it would show true since the variable weather is equal to cloudy.

 ## Question 4